RokZabukovec/EnableServices/README.md

 In the EnableServiceController class, which is annotated with @Validated and @RestController.

-GET request is mapped by the public method services with mathod parameters annotated with @RequestParam.
-The value of @RequestParam is name of the parameter passed throu URl.
-Parameters are validated with Anotations @NotBlank, @NotNull and @Size
+GET request is mapped by the public method **services** with method parameters annotated with @RequestParam.
+The value of @RequestParam is name of the parameter passed thru URl.
+Parameters are validated with Annotations @NotBlank, @NotNull and @Size

 Method return type is ResponseEntity which is a shorthand for creating a response with the body and a status code.